Grigoriym/Cashier/README.md

 - [ ] some gradle build enhancement, like in aag 2, also there dagger2 tips on scope lifecycle and their holders
 - [ ] what is api and impl modules and how do they work
 - [ ] abstract image loader (coil)
-- [ ] refactor all stuff connected to workManager
+- [ ] refactor all stuff connected to the workManager
 - [ ] make it more convenient RequestWithAuthToken
 - [ ] make workers' logic on some timestamp or sth like that
 - [ ] Debug panel